PaulaRamiro/NpAUREO/GeneralWorkFlow.md

 for file in *.fasta; do rgi main --input_sequence "$file" --output_file CARDoutputs/"$(basename "$file")" --clean --include_loose; done

 ```
-Results were parsed with the following custom script
+The results were parsed with the following custom script, and we filtered only those hits with the cut-offs "strict" and "perfect".

 ```diff
 + # Python3 #